 Due to the decorrelation between P2P lending investment and both stock and bonds, it is often advised to invest in P2P lending as much as 20% of your investment portfolio in peer to peer lending.
 However, and depending on the size of your portfolio, 10% investment in peer to peer lending is considered to be the minimum.

 As with all forms of online dealings, investing in P2P lending means that you do not actually know who you are dealing with.
 This idea deters a lot of people from investing their own money in Peer-to-Peer lending.

 However, with certain strategies of how to invest in P2P lending, this risk can be highly mitigated.

 First, there are certain borrower’s credit rating criteria that an investor should focus on; such as: home ownership and stable job which reflect stability and dependability; and debt to income ratio, high income and no credit inquiries which reflect their financial soundness.

 Second, by diversifying the loans’ portfolio over different credit grades and of different amounts, the investor will diversify his sources of return and lower the risk of defaulting from one of them.

 Younger people tend to take more risks as they think they still got many opportunities ahead; however, as people get older, their tendency of taking risks becomes lower as losing your savings at an advanced age is a big problem.
 Consequently, people are advised to invest their money when they’re young, and then shift to protecting their savings as they grow older.

-These trends draw young people more towards investing in stocks and stock market, but as they grow older their investment preferences shift to a safer form of investment.
-This is where P2P investing fits as it is considered both a good and safe investment with low risk.
-So if older people are planning to save for their retirement, they are advised to invest in P2P lending.
+These trends draw young people more towards investing in peer to peer lending vs stocks, but as they grow older their investment preferences shift to a safer form of investment.

 Copyright © 2018 Global P2P Lending, All rights reserved.